 No one is encouraging you to splurge all your savings and money on your every whim.
-However, treating yourself once in awhile is not only good way to rest, unwind, and destress; giving yourself a break from work, careful budgeting, and thrifty spending can also offer experiences that will not only help you out regarding motivation and psychological balance but your growth as an individual.
+However, treating yourself once in awhile is not the only good way to rest, unwind, and distress; giving yourself a break from work, careful budgeting, and thrifty spending can also offer experiences that will not only help you out regarding motivation and psychological balance but your growth as an individual.

 Remember, life is not just composed of your job.
 You also have to attend to the other aspects of it and to keep a balance.

 After all these, you might start thinking that you should stop saving altogether.
 Do not get the wrong idea; saving is important, and we all need to do it especially at first.
 The point is that you need to know when to stop saving and when to start investing.

 To help you out, let this checklist remind you of the things you should save for as well as some instances wherein you will also need to do it.: